buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 **Important** If you upload a file, it will replace the whole dictionary!
 You cannot upload the classes in parts.
 All classes and properties of one dictionary must be in one file.

 1. If it's the first time you are going to upload, you need to have your organization registered in bSDD and the e-mail address you used to log in connected to that organization.
-To achieve this, please fill the form: [Organization registration form](https://bsi-technicalservices.atlassian.net/servicedesk/customer/portal/3/group/4/create/25).
+To achieve this, please fill out the form: [Organization registration form](https://bsi-technicalservices.atlassian.net/servicedesk/customer/portal/3/group/4/create/25).
 In case the organization exists, but you can't access the content, contact us at: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a>

 As soon as you've got a reply, you can continue with the next step.

-2. Go to:
--  [https://manage-test.bsdd.buildingsmart.org](https://manage-test.bsdd.buildingsmart.org) for the TEST environment*
--  [https://manage.bsdd.buildingsmart.org/](https://manage.bsdd.buildingsmart.org/) for the PRODUCTION environment

-*We recommend everyone first to test the bSDD using the TEST environment and, when ready, start using the PRODUCTION one.
+2. Go to the Management portal of bSDD: [https://manage.bsdd.buildingsmart.org/](https://manage.bsdd.buildingsmart.org/) (alternatively the TEST Management portal where we roll out and test new bSDD features: [https://manage-test.bsdd.buildingsmart.org](https://manage-test.bsdd.buildingsmart.org)).

 3. Log in